Table of Contents

 config/database.yml file should look something like this:

 $ cat config/database.yml # PostgreSQL.
-Versions 8.2 and up are supported. # # Install the pg driver: # gem install pg # On OS X with Homebrew: # gem install pg -- --with-pg-config=/usr/local/bin/pg_config # On OS X with MacPorts: # gem install pg -- --with-pg-config=/opt/local/lib/postgresql84/bin/pg_config # On Windows: # gem install pg # Choose the win32 build. # Install PostgreSQL and put its /bin directory on your path. # # Configure Using Gemfile # gem 'pg' # development: adapter: postgresql encoding: unicode database: myapp_development pool: 5 password:
+Versions 8.2 and up are supported. # # Install the pg driver: # gem install pg # On OS X with Homebrew: # gem install pg -- --with-pg-config=/usr/local/bin/pg_config # On OS X with MacPorts: # gem install pg -- --with-pg-config=/opt/local/lib/postgresql84/bin/pg_config # On Windows: # gem install pg # Choose the win32 build. # Install PostgreSQL and put its /bin directory on your path. # # Configure Using Gemfile # gem 'pg' # default: &default adapter: postgresql encoding: unicode # For details on connection pooling, see rails configuration guide # http://guides.rubyonrails.org/configuring.html#database-pooling pool: 5

 Be careful here, if you omit the